withastro/astro/.changeset/late-bears-collect.md

 "astro": patch
 ---

-Fixes a minor regression from 4.3.x when the vite.build.assetsInlineLimit configuration option was set to a string.
+Improves runtime type-checking with the vite.build.assetsInlineLimit configuration option, which could result in errors when passing invalid options like strings.
 Astro now automatically casts this to a number to match the Vite behaviour.